 Many things have been

-urinary incontinence does not go away or is
+urinary incontinence does not go away or you also have:

 Call your doctor if:

 doctor.
-Incontinence is not an inevitable result of aging.
+It is not something that always happens with aging.
 Most people with

 incontinence can be helped or cured.

 in your ability to urinate and you are not sure if it is related to your